caspercommunityio/node-red-contrib-casper/README.md

 * You have to configure a "client".
 Use the IP Address found on cpsr.live.
 The default port is "7777" and the default protocol is "http".

 <img src="https://raw.githubusercontent.com/caspercommunityio/node-red-contrib-casper/master/assets/casper-client.png">

+* Don't forget to read the documentation of the node to know what are the inputs of the node.

 ## List of available nodes